Emory-Melody/GraphSlim/benchmark/README.md

 [//]: # (# Preparation)

-# GC-Bench: A Benchmark Framework for Graph Condensation with New Insights
+# GC4NC: A Benchmark Framework for Graph Condensation on Node Classification with New Insights

 [[Paper Link]](https://arxiv.org/pdf/2406.16715)